Canon 1Ds Mark III vs Nikon D750

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Nikon D750 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark III:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).